© India Picture/Shutterstock.com

-"As you get older, it gets harder to grasp some of the terms in these kinds of transactions, so it's not a bad idea to have someone younger who you trust, like an adult child, involved in the process," says Phillip Cook, a CFP professional in Manhattan Beach, California.
+"As you get older, it gets harder to grasp some of the terms in these kinds of transactions, so it's not a bad idea to have someone younger who you trust, like an adult child, involved in the process," says Phillip Cook, a certified financial planner professional in Manhattan Beach, California.

 About the costs

 If you decide to proceed with the loan, you can expect to pay higher-than-average closing costs based on the value of your home, including origination fees, upfront mortgage insurance and appraisal fees.

 The interest rate you pay is also generally higher than that for a traditional mortgage.

 Keep in mind that anyone who takes out a reverse mortgage remains responsible for paying property taxes, insurance and repairs on their home.
 If you fail to comply, you may be required to repay your reverse mortgage early.